handball-referee/referee.app/src/data/en/Guidelines.md

 A throw-in is executed in the direction of the playing court as direct throw passing the side line.

-## 7-metre decision with empty goal (Rule 14:1 and Clarification 6c)

-The definition of a clear chance of scoring in situations described in Clarification 6c when there is a clear and unimpeded opportunity to throw the ball into the empty goal requires that the player has possession of the ball and clearly attempts to shoot directly at the empty goal.
-This definition of a clear chance of scoring applies regardless of the type of violation and whether the ball is in or out of play, and any throw is to be executed from a correct position of the thrower and teammates.

 ## Execution of a throw (Rule 15)
 Rule 15:7, 3rd paragraph and Rule 15:8 include examples of possible faults when executing a throw.
 Dribbling and putting the ball down on the floor (before taking it up again) is an